core-wg/oscore/draft-ietf-core-object-security.md

 This section illustrates the nonce generation in the different processing steps.
 Assume that:

-* Endpoint A has the following security context parameters: Sender Key=K1, Sender IV=IV1, Partial IV=PIV1 and Recipient Key=K2, Recipient IV=IV2, Partial IV=PIV2.
+* Endpoint A has the following security context parameters: Sender Key=K1, Partial IV=PIV1 and Recipient Key=K2, Partial IV=PIV2.

-* Endpoint B has the following security context parameters: Sender Key=K2, Sender IV=IV2, Partial IV=PIV2 and Recipient Key=K1, Recipient IV=IV1, Partial IV=PIV1.
+* Endpoint B has the following security context parameters: Sender Key=K2, Partial IV=PIV2 and Recipient Key=K1, Partial IV=PIV1.

 The examples below illustrate the key and nonce used with the given parameters above.